wjzhengsh/blockchain/howto/pricing-saas.md

 {:note: .note}
 {:important: .important}
 {:tip: .tip}
+{:gif: data-image-type='gif'}
 {:pre: .pre}

-# Pricing
+# Pricing for {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}
 {: #ibp-saas-pricing}

-This guide helps you understand the pricing model for {{site.data.keyword.blockchainfull}} Platform on {{site.data.keyword.cloud_notm}}, and how much you will pay when you develop and grow your blockchain network of peers, orderers, and Certificate Authorities components, which are based on Hyperledger Fabric v1.4.1.
+This guide helps you understand the pricing model for {{site.data.keyword.blockchainfull}} Platform for {{site.data.keyword.cloud_notm}}, and how much you will pay when you develop and grow your blockchain network of peers, ordering nodes, and Certificate Authorities components, which are based on Hyperledger Fabric v1.4.1.
 {:shortdesc}

-_This pricing model is for {{site.data.keyword.blockchainfull_notm}} Platform on {{site.data.keyword.cloud_notm}} only.
+_This pricing model is for {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}} only.
 If you are using Starter Plan or Enterprise Plan and have questions on pricing, see Starter Plan and Enterprise Plan [pricing](/docs/services/blockchain?topic=blockchain-ibp-pricing)._

+## Pricing model
+{: #ibp-saas-pricing-model}

 {{site.data.keyword.blockchainfull_notm}} Platform introduces a new hourly pricing model that is based on virtual processor core (VPC) usages.
 This simplified model is based on the amount of CPU (or VPC) that your {{site.data.keyword.blockchainfull_notm}} Platform nodes consume on an hourly basis, at a flat rate of **$0.29 USD/VPC-hour**.